SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/amazon-aws/aws-s3-source.md

 1. [Grant Sumo Logic access](/docs/send-data/hosted-collectors/amazon-aws/grant-access-aws-product/) to an Amazon S3 bucket.
 1. [Enable logging in AWS](http://docs.aws.amazon.com/AmazonS3/latest/dev/enable-logging-console.html) using the Amazon Console.
 1. Confirm that logs are being delivered to the Amazon S3 bucket.
-1. Add an AWS S3 Source to collect objects from your Amazon S3 bucket.
+1. Add an Amazon S3 Source to collect objects from your Amazon S3 bucket.
 See below for details.

 ## AWS S3 Source